National High School, Basavanagudi

 National High School (or NHS) is a government-aided high school in the Basavanagudi section of Bangalore, India.

 With grades/classes for 8th, 9th and 10th, NHS caters to academically eligible students regardless of religion or caste.
 NHS is run by the National Education Society (NES).

 History

 In 1917 Dr. Annie Besant and several others founded NHS in Bangalore.
 During its early years, NHS hosting several activists for Indian independence from Great Britain.
 Mahatma Gandhi visited NHS on several occasions.

-It is said that on one of Gandhiji's visits, he had said "If on a map of India the places I love are marked red, the place on which the National High School stands will be marked very very red".
-Past students of the school recall this as having been told to them by some of their teachers.

-In its glory days – from inception till around mid to end 1980s, National High School attracted the best students, had an outstanding overall academic record.
-In the annual Class 10 State Board exams, National High School would have at least 5 places in the Top 10 ranks for many successive years.
-In extra curricular activities too, the school produced some outstanding sportsmen of national and international repute.